Bealby/grandpas-pocket-watch-shop/README.md

 ### Structure

-As an e-commerce enterprise that sells products, the Website needs to reflect this visably upon entering the Website, so that users know exactly why they are 'there', and what they can immediately 'do'.
+As an e-commerce enterprise that sells products, the Website needs to reflect this visibly upon entering the Website, so that users know exactly why they are 'there', and what they can immediately 'do'.